Kim Tschang-yeul: Water Droplet Paintings

-Critical analyses of Kim Tschang-yeul’s paintings often refer to the subject of water droplets as multi-layered images of cleansing, purification, and “the evanescence of individual life.”
-In deciphering the water droplet paintings, Biggs explains that he trompe l’oeil or ultra-realist painting technique used in Kim Tschang-yeul’s works “is counter-balanced by his use of canvas (or newspaper) to represent itself” as the “strange cubist mixture of the real standing for itself and the painted standing for something else is complicated further in the works with Chinese characters, where the characters act as ground but the ‘ground’ has a message far more graphic and elaborate (for those who can read it) than the painted representations.”
+Critical analyses of Kim Tschang-yeul's paintings often refer to the subject of water droplets as multi-layered images of cleansing, purification, and "the evanescence of individual life."
+In deciphering the water droplet paintings, Biggs explains that the trompe l'oeil or ultra-realist painting technique used in Kim Tschang-yeul's works "is counter-balanced by his use of canvas (or newspaper) to represent itself" as the "strange cubist mixture of the real standing for itself and the painted standing for something else is complicated further in the works with Chinese characters, where the characters act as ground but the 'ground' has a message far more graphic and elaborate (for those who can read it) than the painted representations."

-Lee Il (이일, 李逸, 1932-1997), a celebrated art critic known for his works on Korean Dansaekhwa, similarly underscored the significance of both the canvas and the image sketched on it: “The Chinese calligraphy of The Poem of 1000 Characters and the water drop images form an intimate and reciprocal relation.
-In other words, the Chinese characters are not simply laid out as a (back)ground, but actually serves as a cover for the water drop images.”
+Lee Il (이일, 李逸, 1932–1997), a celebrated art critic known for his works on Korean Dansaekhwa, similarly underscored the significance of both the canvas and the image sketched on it: "The Chinese calligraphy of The Poem of 1000 Characters and the water drop images form an intimate and reciprocal relation.
+In other words, the Chinese characters are not simply laid out as a (back)ground, but actually serves as a cover for the water drop images."

 The active employment of background of the canvas, paper, or any other material, in the formation of artistic expression, rather than a mere surface, is a common interest among Dansaekhwa artists.
-In Kim Tschang-yeul’s works, “the water drops are not merely attached to the surface of a canvas, but rather fully entrusted to the canvas.”
+In Kim Tschang-yeul's works, "the water drops are not merely attached to the surface of a canvas, but rather fully entrusted to the canvas."

 By the time Kim Tschang-yeul moved to Paris, he had turned to Buddhism, which deeply influenced his artistic narratives.
-The continuous links made to nature, as well as the apparent “dichotomy between nature and contemporary culture,” as witnessed from the interaction between the droplets and space of the canvas form part of Kim’s own understanding of the act of painting and of his painting subject matter: Kim explains that painting “clear, impeccable” water drops helps him contemplate and heal all anguishes, anxieties, and dark memories of his experiences from war.
+The continuous links made to nature, as well as the apparent "dichotomy between nature and contemporary culture," as witnessed from the interaction between the droplets and space of the canvas form part of Kim's own understanding of the act of painting and of his painting subject matter: Kim explains that painting "clear, impeccable" water drops helps him contemplate and heal all anguishes, anxieties, and dark memories of his experiences from war.